Review: The Poet X by Elizabeth Acevedo

 Prepare yourself for something unlike anything: A smash-up of art and text for teens that viscerally captures what it is to be Black.
 In America.
 Right Now.
 Written by #1 New York Times bestselling and award-winning author Jason Reynolds.

 Jason Reynolds and his best bud, Jason Griffin had a mind-meld.
 And they decided to tackle it, in one fell swoop.
-In about ten sentences, and 300 pages of art, this piece, this contemplation-manifesto-fierce-vulnerable-gorgeous-terrifying-WhatIsWrongWithHumans-hope-filled-hopeful-searing-Eye-Poppingly-Illustrated-tender-heartbreaking-how-The-HECK-did-They-Come-UP-with-This project about … Continue reading
+In about ten sentences, and 300 pages of art, this piece, this contemplation-manifesto-fierce-vulnerable-gorgeous-terrifying-WhatIsWrongWithHumans-hope-filled-hopeful-searing-Eye-Poppingly-Illustrated-tender-heartbreaking-how-The-HECK-did-They-Come-UP-with-This project about oxygen. … Continue reading

 Review: My Name is Hamburger by Jacqueline Jules